Inquiry-based instruction is a teaching method focused on encouraging curiosity, asking questions, and fostering positive critical thinking.

 What is Inquiry-Based Instruction?

-Inquiry-Based Instruction is an innovative teaching approach that centers around asking questions, encouraging curiosity, and fostering critical thinking skills.
+Inquiry-based instruction is an innovative teaching approach that centers on asking questions, encouraging curiosity, and fostering critical thinking skills.

-Rather than simply providing information, this method empowers learners to explore, investigate, and discover knowledge for themselves.
+Rather than simply providing information, this method empowers learners to explore, investigate, and discover knowledge.

 It cultivates a deeper understanding of the subject matter and nurtures a lifelong love for learning.